 Time Limitations for Degree-Seekers

 Master's students must complete the degree requirements within six years of beginning the program of study.
 Doctoral students have four years after passing the qualifying exams to finish all other degree requirements.
 While granting an extension of time is rare, requests for extension of time must be submitted in writing to the Director of Graduate Studies of the student's department.
-Once reviewed by the department, the request is forwarded to the unit dean, and then to the Vice Provost for Academic Affairs with supporting documentation for review.
+Once reviewed by the department, the request is forwarded to the unit dean, and then to the Vice Provost for Graduate Affairs with supporting documentation for review.
 Students must be considered in good standing for the request to be considered.

 A graduate student is in good standing as long as the graduate grade point average is 3.0 or higher on a 4-point scale.
 A student must be in good standing in order to receive a degree.

 Graduate programs have the prerogative to establish more stringent criteria for which students may be placed on academic probation.